MOBI BOOT CAMP CORP. logoLearning Buddy

 Polar Coordinates: coord_polar()

 Polar coordinates express data points in terms of an angle and a distance (magnitude) from the center.
-Applying coord_polar() to a bar chart transforms it into a pie or donut-style chart:
+Applying coord_polar() to a bar chart or a violin plot wraps the layout radially:

 # Simple stacked bar transformed into a polar chart